Collective bargaining monthly update

 - Average agreement duration effectively doubled for these parties in the most recent round of negotiations.
 When they last negotiated their agreements, the average duration was 28.1 months.

 - The Government of Nova Scotia and its volunteer firefighters have added a new clause to their collective agreement to make it easier for employees to attend international firefighting competitions.
 Under this new provision, every consideration will be given, subject to operational requirements, to grant a leave of absence to employees participating as athletes or officials.

 Major work stoppages

-For more information, please visit the Workplace Information and Research Division website or call us at 1-877-259-8828.
+For more information, please contact the Workplace Information and Research Division or call us at 1-877-259-8828.

-All data reported in this bulletin relates to major collective agreements covering 500 or more employees across Canada.
+All data reported in this bulletin relate to major collective agreements covering 500 or more employees across Canada.
 (Return to note 1).

-The wage data are employee-weighted.
-(Return to note 4).
+The wage adjustment averages are employee-weighted.
+(Return to note 3).

 - Date modified: